Substance Use Disorders

 Katie Witkiewitz, Ph.D.
 Regents’ Professor, Department of Psychology.
 Center on Alcoholism, Substance Abuse, and Addictions.

 Brandi Fink, Ph.D.
-Assistant Professor, Department of Psychiatry and Behavioral Sciences.
+Associate Professor, Department of Psychiatry and Behavioral Sciences.
 Clinical and Translational Science Center.

 Preliminary Research Questions

 The Substance Use Disorders Grand Challenge team is broadly focused on substance use, including a specific focus on opioid use.